-29.2 Building a Random Forest
+25.2 Building a Random Forest

-The Random Forest is built upon existing infrastructure and Application Programming Interfaces (APIs) of Oracle Machine Learning for SQL.
+The Random Forest is built upon existing infrastructure and Application Programming Interfaces (APIs) of Oracle Data Mining.

-Random forest models provide attribute importance ranking of predictors.
 The model is built by specifying parameters in the existing APIs.
-The scoring is performed using the same SQL queries and APIs as the existing classification algorithms.
-OML4SQL implements a variant of classical Random Forest algorithm.
+The scoring is performed using the same SQL queries and APIs as the existing Classification algorithms.
+Oracle Data Mining implements a variant of Classical Random Forest algorithm.
 This implementation supports big data sets.
 The implementation of the algorithm differs in the following ways:

-- OML4SQL does not support bagging and instead provides sampling without replacement - Users have the ability to specify the depth of the tree.
+- Oracle Data Mining does not support bagging and instead provides sampling without replacement - Users have the ability to specify the depth of the tree.
 Trees are not built to maximum depth.